yaml2script/yaml2script/README.md

 pip3 install .
 ```

-Furthermore, you will probably need your tool for checking your code such as
+Furthermore, you will probably need a tool for checking your code such as
 [shellcheck](https://www.shellcheck.net/),
 [pycodestyle](https://pycodestyle.pycqa.org/en/latest/),
 [pylint](https://github.com/pylint-dev/pylint)